Climate House offers knowledge and tools

 Every grower can use the radiation monitor at www.kasalsenergiebron.nl

-A pyrometer is ideal, Plaisier concludes.
-"It measures how much net appearance you have.
+A pyrgeometer is ideal, Plaisier concludes.
+"It measures how much net radiation you have.
 Every grower should have such a sensor.
 Then you can let the computer determine when you must take action and when the climate screen must be closed.
 In practice, this is often in the afternoon, one or two hours before sunset.
 Then the balance already turns.
-The sun then becomes weaker, the irradiance decreases, but the radiation can already play a major role.
+The sun then becomes weaker, so inocming radiation decreases so outgoing heat radiation starts playing a major role.
 It may be that your crop will cool down too much.
 It is then important to close your screen in the afternoon.
 Some growers only do this when the sun has already set.
-The 'old thinking' says that light maximization is the most important and the climate screen should only be closed after sunset, but you will be lucky."
+The 'old thinking' says that light maximization is the most important and the climate screen should only be closed after sunset, the 'the new thinking' takes into consideration the whole picture."